Fantasy Football Rankings: DraftKings Best Ball Tight End Rankings 1-30

 He could not have gone to a better situation in terms of fantasy outlooks are concerned, as Buffalo is lacking a true secondary pass catcher opposite Stefon Diggs.
 Kincaid can play in the slot, and it’s likely Buffalo uses him akin to how the Chiefs use Travis Kelce.
 His size makes him a natural red zone threat, and with Josh Allen throwing him the football, his floor is quite high, even for a rookie tight end.

 I have him as my TE11, but that could rise as we get deeper into the Summer and into training camp.
-It would not surprise me one bit if he finished higher than the David Njoku’s Pat Freiermuth’s of the world.
-Kincaid is also a cheap (for now) way to get exposure to this Buffalo offense.
+It should not surprise anyone if he finished higher than the David Njoku’s/Pat Freiermuth’s of the world.
+Kincaid is also a cheap (for now) way to get exposure to this Buffalo offense if you missed out on Josh Allen or Stef Diggs.

-Despite splitting snaps with both Geoff Swaim and Austin Hooper, Onkonwo had an insanely efficient season for Tennessee in 2022.
+Despite splitting snaps with both Geoff Swaim and Austin Hooper, Okonkwo had an insanely efficient season for Tennessee in 2022.
 He finished second among all tight ends in target per route run and ranked No. 1 in yards per route run.
-He did this on only 156 routes run, which ranked 44th at the position.
+He did this on only 156 routes, which ranked 44th at the position.

 Things have changed a bit since last season, however, as Austin Hooper is now a Raider while Geoff Swaim is a free-agent.
-Onkonkwo will step into the TE1 role for the Titans and see his usage rise quite a bit.
-Whether or not Ryan Tannehill or Will Levis is the quarterback, Onkonkwo has a very intriguing ceiling.
+Okonkwo will step into the TE1 role for the Titans and see his usage rise quite a bit.
+Whether or not it’s Ryan Tannehill or Will Levis at quarterback, Onkonkwo has a very intriguing ceiling.

-Having him as your TE2 in two tight end builds would be a pretty nice luxury in best ball drafts, but he can also be your TE1 on three tight builds.
+Grabbing him as your TE2 in two tight end builds would be a pretty nice luxury in best ball drafts, but he can also comfortably be your TE1 on three tight end builds.

 After injuries marred Smith Jr.’s tenure with the Vikings, things will begin anew for him after signing a one-year deal with the Bengals.
 Cincy had a major hole at tight end after Hayden Hurst signed with the Panthers.
-They’re showing serious confidence in Smith Jr., considering his only backup right now is Drew Sample.
+They’re showing serious confidence in Smith Jr. to remain healthy, considering his only backup right now is Drew Sample.

-The former Alabama product is still only 24 years old, and now getting a pretty substantial situation upgrade going from the Vikings to this high octane Bengals offense.
-With Ja’Marr Chase, Tee Higgins and Tyler Boyd commanding the majority of opposing defenses’ attention, Smith Jr. should thrive as the fourth option.
+The former Alabama product is still only 24 years old, and is getting a pretty substantial situation upgrade going from the Vikings to this high octane Bengals offense.
+With Ja’Marr Chase, Tee Higgins and Tyler Boyd all commanding the majority of opposing defenses’ attention, Smith Jr. should thrive as the fourth option in single coverage.

-You can do far worse than Smith Jr. in the later rounds of drafts.
-He should especially be a target if you already have Chiefs on your roster, as the Week 17 matchup between these teams has a high likelihood of blasting off.
+You can do far worse than Smith Jr. in the later rounds of drafts, and he should especially be a target if you already have Chiefs on your roster, as the Week 17 matchup between these teams has a high likelihood of blasting off.

 DraftKings NFL Best Ball is live!
 Click here to start drafting your team